UnivLille-Meta/Miage-C3P/groups/deloison-dacosta/report_week05.md

 ## Homework

 This week, I watched videos on Double Dispatch and Visitor.
-I completed the first version of Paper Stone Scissors and Die.
+I realise the first version of Paper Stone Scissors and Die.

 In the kata, we chose ‘Implement more gaming strategies’.
 We created a strategy design pattern with AbstractGamingStrategy in the strategy subclass and exported the base strategy from MyPlayer: RandomGamingStrategy.